Amol93872/Amol93872/README.md

 - 👋 Hi, I’m @Amol93872
-- 👀 I’m interested in java programming
+- 👀 I’m interested in WEB DEVELOPER WITH BOOTSTRAP
-- 🌱 I’m currently learning master of science
+- 🌱 I’m currently learning master of science  IN CS
 - 💞️ I’m looking to collaborate on coding